Our Team

 Chief Executive Officer (CEO)

 Amy leads the Undiagnosed Diseases Network Foundation (UDNF) with more than two decades of extensive fundraising, operations, and patient advocacy experience shaped by her previous roles working with four national non-profit voluntary health organizations.
 As CEO, Amy's role is to work with the board and staff to improve access to diagnosis, research, and care for all individuals with undiagnosed and ultra-rare conditions.
 Prior to joining the UDNF, Amy was the CEO of the Charcot-Marie-Tooth Association.
 She has also held leadership roles at the Parkinson's Foundation, Crohn's and Colitis Foundation, and the Muscular Dystrophy Association.
-Amy is a graduate of St. Cloud State University in Minnesota and lives in South Florida with her husband and children.
+Amy is a graduate of St. Cloud State University in Minnesota.

 Michele Herndon